Key Info

 In each of the first two years, the curriculum is further divided into six learning units, covering different topic areas.
 Areas covered by each unit include:

-• Life Structure: Musculoskeletal system, Rheumatology, Orthopaedics, Trauma, Plastic Surgery, Skin & Dermatology
+• Life Structure: Musculoskeletal system, Rheumatology, Orthopaedics, Trauma, Plastic Surgery, Skin and Dermatology

-• Life Cycle: Reproduction & Development, Child Health (Paediatrics), Obstetrics & Gynaecology, Sexual Health, Ageing, Death
+• Life Cycle: Reproduction and Development, Child Health (Paediatrics), Obstetrics and Gynaecology, Sexual Health, Ageing, Death

 • Life Maintenance: Alimentary System, Gastroenterology, Endocrinology, Renal Medicine, Urology, Nutrition